Jorg8383/LeetFleet/README.md

 The Thing description can be accessed with a GET request to `http://<hostname>:<PORT>/<title>`.

 The title is made up of the prefix "wot-id-mfr-vin-" + the vehicle ID which is defined in the docker-compose files as ENV_VEHICLE_NUMBER and the port is forwarded within the docker-compose file.
-The port is definited in the port forwarding statement.
+The port is defined in the port forwarding statement.

 See image below for the details of where the vehicle ID and port are configured (highlighted in grey).
 This can be found in the docker-compose.yml file within the root directory.